-Some of the Scariest Runs in North America: By definition, ‘scary’ is all in the eye of the beholder.
+By definition, ‘scary’ is all in the eye of the beholder.
 Out on the ski slopes, steepness and scary are often partners in crime.
 How steep is steep?
-Generally speaking, beginner runs have a steepness of about 10 degrees, intermediates about 20 degrees, experts 30-45 degrees, and insanity is anything higher.
+Generally speaking, beginner runs have a steepness of about 10 degrees, intermediates about 20 degrees, experts 30-45 degrees, and anything higher is insanity.

-Things like rock outcroppings, narrow chutes, and other natural obstacles are also key ingredients to a crazy-hard run.
-Below are some of the Scariest Runs in North America – in no particular order.
+Things like rock outcroppings, narrow chutes, and other natural obstacles are other key ingredients to a crazy-hard run.
+Below are some of the scariest runs in North America – in no particular order.

 ‘Cause sometimes, to live your dream, you have to face your fears.